advanderveer/ep/README.md

 __Features:__

 - Works with __any HTTP router__ that accepts the http.Handler interface
-- Automatically decodes the request body into _input_ based on the `Content-Type` header
 - Supports any library for __input validation__, both system-wide or customized per endpoint
+- Provides customizable __error handling__ for system errors and errors specific to your application
-- Automatically encodes the response body through __content negotation__ with the `Accept` header
+- Automatically encodes and decodes HTTP payloads using __content negotation__
 - Uses __language negotiation__ os your code can use best supported language for translations
-- Provides customizable __error handling__ for system errors and errors specific to your application
 - Well tested, benchmarked and depends only on the standard library

 ## Backlog